India skipper Yash Dhull, 5 others test positive for COVID, miss U19-WC game against Ireland | Sports-Games

 India skipper Yash Dhull, 5 others test positive for COVID, miss U19-WC game against Ireland

-India Under-19 skipper Yash Dhull, his deputy Sheikh Rasheed and four of their teammates have tested positive for COVID-19, forcing them out of the Group B World Cup game against Ireland and seriously jeopardising the sides campaign here on Wednesday.Apart from Dhull and Rasheed, batter Aaradhya Yadav, Vasu Vats, Manav Parakh, and Siddharth Yadav were also found infected with the virus, because of which India barely managed to field an XI against Ireland.Three Indian players had tested positive yesterday and were already isolated.
+India Under-19 skipper Yash Dhull, his deputy Sheikh Rasheed and four of their teammates have tested positive for COVID-19, forcing them out of the Group B World Cup game against Ireland and seriously jeopardising the sides campaign here on Wednesday.Apart from Dhull and Rasheed, batter Aaradhya Yadav, Vasu Vats, Manav Parakh, and Siddharth Yadav were also found infected with the virus, because of which India barely managed to field an XI against Ireland.According to BCCI, Siddharth returned a positive report in RT-PCR test but results of Vasu and Manav are awaited.

 India Under-19 skipper Yash Dhull, his deputy Sheikh Rasheed and four of their teammates have tested positive for COVID-19, forcing them out of the Group B World Cup game against Ireland and seriously jeopardising the side's campaign here on Wednesday.